John Shortland (Royal Navy officer): Later life and legacy

 Shortland was promoted to commander in 1790 and, after further active service, retired to Lille, France, where he died in 1803.
 He was survived by his widow, two sons and two daughters.
 John Shortland is often confused with his son John Shortland, also a fine seaman.
-One mistake occurred on the celebration of the son's discovery of the Hunter River, and a second, on the 150th anniversary of the same event, when Australia Post issued a stamp that showed the face of the father instead of the son.
+One mistake occurred on the celebration of the son's discovery of the Hunter River, and a second, on the 150th anniversary of the same event, when the Postmaster-General's Department issued a stamp that showed the face of the father instead of the son.

 Family

 On 5 July 1764 he married Margarethe Rutherford at Whitechapel, Middlesex.
-A Daughter Jane Shortland was born about 1765 and her sister Peggy Shortland followed two years later.
+A daughter, Jane Shortland, was born about 1765 and her sister Peggy Shortland followed two years later.
 Son John Shortland arrived in 1769 and Thomas George Shortland in 1771.